Exercise Upgrades, Another TV Appearance, and Bonding with Men's Health

 A few week’s back, I was contacted by one of the editors of Men’s Health to appear on some local New York news and represent the magazine.
 To say this is an honor is an understatement in the extreme.

 I appeared on WPIX11’s Wake-Up Workout alongside Jen Ator, Katie John and Guy Egan (all for Men’s Health) and WPIX correspondents, Linda Church and Dr. Steve.
-The segment, titled “Battle of the Sexes” was set up to discuss two new books being released simultaneous by Men’s Health and Women’s Health magazines.
+The segment, titled “Battle of the Sexes” was set up to discuss two new books being released simultaneously by Men’s Health and Women’s Health magazines.
 Appropriately called The Men’s Health Diet and The Women’s Heath Diet, respectively, both books were written by Stephen Perrine and the editors of each magazine, respectively.

 As I mentioned in the video, we can look at this as an “upgraded” version of the classic squat, but it’s worth noting that they are very different animals.
 A traditional squat is fantastic because it’s calorically expensive, works numerous muscle groups, and helps to develop core strength.